|HAPH-616||HR Mgt in Health Care Organizations||3|

 All grades of B or higher are applicable to the Long Term Care Administration Certificate Program at D’Youville University.
 Up to six credits of grades lower than a B (B-, C+ or C) may be applied to the graduate degree.
 This policy applies to most 500-600-level courses for each graduate program.
 Grades of C- or lower are not applicable to the Long Term Care Administration Certificate program.

-To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, you must follow the appeal procedures which are available at www.dyc.edu/appeals.
+To appeal a decision rendered by the Center for Doctoral Studies and Research faculty/administration that has academic consequences, you must follow the appeal procedures which are available in the student manual.

 The admission requirements common to all certificate programs are listed here.
 Requirements that are specific to a given certificate program are included under each program’s listing.
 Action on an application begins when the application, application fee and the official transcripts have been received.
 In addition to the application procedure, all candidates must demonstrate evidence of capability to succeed in a graduate program as shown by one of the following (all grade point averages (G.P.A.) are based on a 4.0 system):